leopengningchuan/invoice-automation/README.md

 ### 1. Package Used
 - `pandas, datetime, re`: for data manipulation
-- `os`: for file management
+- `os`: for handling file and directory operations, such as saving and deleting file
-- `docx`: for using Microsoft Word as a template
+- `python-docx`: for enabling reading and editing Word files to populate invoice templates
-- `docx2pdf`: for converting a Microsoft Word file to a PDF file
+- `docx2pdf`: for converting the generated Word files into PDF files for final delivery

 ### 2. Invoice Template Word and Invoice Info Excel
 This project uses two key supporting files to generate customized invoices: